zinzloun/DLL-proxying/README.md

       pip3 install pefile

 ## Lab scenario
-We must identify a DLL that is loaded by Filezilla.exe Target DLL is: C:\Program Files\FileZilla FTP Client\libnettle-8.dll Rename the library as libcrypto-2.dll (you can choose the name you prefer, just keep it stealth :))
+We must identify a DLL that is loaded by Filezilla.exe.
+There are many tools\techniques to accomplish the task, in my case I used Process Hacker

+Target DLL is: C:\Program Files\FileZilla FTP Client\libnettle-8.dll
+Rename the library as libcrypto-2.dll (you can choose the name you prefer, just keep it stealth :))
 Then execute the client app and you get the following error about missing libnettle-8.dll, so we can take advantage of this DLL to perform a side-loading attack.